alexivany/alexivany/README.md

-- 🖥️ I'm an aspiring Full Stack Developer
+- 🖥️ I'm a Front-end Developer
 - ✏️ I'm a student of [Get Coding](https://www.getcoding.ca/)'s coaching program, currently working through the React Module
 - 🎨 I love designing visually appealing web apps with a strong focus on user experience and usability
 - 🎶 I'm passionate about music and love experimenting with audio technology in my free time